-With careful sanitizing, accommodating breakfasts, and a 25% discount through June, we are opening our inn rooms that have an outdoor entrance.
-Come!
-Enjoy!
+With careful sanitizing, accommodating breakfasts, and inn rooms that have an outdoor entrance.

 Welcome to the Slot Canyons Inn and North Creek Grill in the Grand Staircase Escalante National Monument region of Utah.
 We are a new bed and breakfast built in 2006.
 Our unique on-site restaurant offers unique dining in a pristine setting.
 Slot Canyons Inn is located between Bryce Canyon and Capitol Reef National Parks on Scenic Byway 12 in Escalante, Utah.
 This area is considered one of the most scenic sections of the United States with majestic canyons, mountains and plateaus.
 The Slot Canyons Inn – Bed and Breakfast offers the finest lodging in one of the most protected environments of the United States.
 The skies are so clear you can often see 80 to 100 miles in daylight and the stars so bright that the Milky Way truly fits its name.
 The Escalante River and North Creek converge on our secluded 160 acre property.
 These two waterways include a two-tiered waterfall along with a private canyon and placid cool, clear waters from the highest plateau in North America.